szw/vim-maximizer/README.md

 Author and License
 ------------------

-Maximizer has been written by Szymon Wrozynski.
+Maximizer was written by Szymon Wrozynski.
 It is licensed under the same terms as Vim itself.

 Copyright &copy; 2012 Szymon Wrozynski.
 See `:help license`